-Summary of Events and Legal Clarifications
+Summary of Events and Legal requirements

-As such, the original title deeds, which clearly define the boundary and ownership markers, remain the legally binding and recognised property line.
+HM Land Registry has formally confirmed that no boundary dispute exists.
+The original title deeds, clearly defining the boundary and ownership markers, remain the legally binding and recognised property line.

-This summary outlines the resolved boundary dispute involving Rosa and Murray Bell, highlighting its enduring impact on my personal wellbeing and professional responsibilities.
+This summary outlines the resolved boundary matter involving Rosa and Murray Bell, and highlights its enduring impact on the Myers’ personal wellbeing and professional responsibilities.
+The sequence of events has involved multiple legal steps, boundary confirmations, and law enforcement interactions.

-The sequence of events has involved numerous legal steps, boundary confirmations, and law enforcement interactions.
-Despite multiple offers to resolve the matter amicably, including formal mediation and court-supported solutions, the situation has been misrepresented in public media.
+Despite repeated offers to resolve the matter amicably, including formal mediation and court-supported solutions, the situation has been misrepresented in public media.

 Unlawful Construction Concerns